Floyd Mayweather has once again moved to deny any notion of money struggles as the American continues to stave off comeback rumors.

 “If I am going to do something, it’s got to be worth it.
 But there’s no number that’s worth me getting back in that ring and fighting these young fighters to get any type of wear and tear on my body.

 On whether a sufficient offer has been made, Mayweather added: “Am I going to fight any fighters as of right now? – No, I’m retired.
 I’m retired from the sport of boxing.

 “I’m training, having fun, and enjoying life.
 I don’t want for nothing.
 I’m not retired from business.

 “When I beat Conor McGregor, they said, ‘That ain’t 50 fights (50-0)’.
-But these guys are fighting and they are making a couple of dollars, they’re crazy.”
+But these guys are fighting.
+They are making a couple of dollars; they’re crazy.”

 FLOYD MAYWEATHER 50-0

-That fateful night against Manny Pacquiao went down in history for mainly the wrong reasons as the pair failed to live up to top-billing or a massive Pay-Per-View price.
+That fateful night against Manny Pacquiao went down in history for the wrong reasons, as the pair failed to live up to top-billing or a massive Pay-Per-View price.

 Mayweather won at a canter.
-Whilst Pacquiao nursed a shoulder injury which subsequently required surgery.
+At the same time, Pacquiao nursed a shoulder injury which subsequently required surgery.